psharma15/RF-Vital-Sensing/README.md

 This folder orgainization is not in terms of code, but in terms of progress of the project.
 Initially individual components were focused:
 * Motion detection in sleep [1]
   * NCS with synchronized external ECG heartbeat waveform (reference instrument only added towards the end of this work, so the paper does not have refernce HR during motion corrected phase)
-  * So far only Matlab codes are added, earlier Labview codes are not updated.
+  * So far only Matlab codes are added, earlier Labview codes are in 'EcgNcsCorrelation'.

 * Respiratory

 (Normal Breathing)
   * A new reference: Hexoskin smart shirt is used for majority of this work.
   * Reference measurements from Hexoskin: ECG heart, thorax and abdomen chest belts respiration with calibrated lung volume estimate.
   * Focusing on normal breathing peak detection (modified AMPD algorithm), volume calibration, HR and BR estimation.

 (Breath Pattern, Coughing, Speaking)
   * Performing data collection and analysis with different breathing conditions (simulating various apnea and respiratory disorders), coughing and speaking.
   * Data analysis is similar coding as previous, but these abnormal breathing conditions require some more changes in the HR, BR estimation post-processing, as the peak-detection is prone to error.